 Why do I need cardioversion?

-These symptoms are signs that your heart is not pumping enough blood to your body.
-Even if you barely notice your symptoms, without treatment, you could have more serious problems, like a heart attack or stroke.
+These symptoms are signs that your heart isn’t pumping enough blood to your body.
+Even if you barely notice your symptoms, skipping treatment could lead to more serious problems, like a heart attack or stroke.

-Your healthcare team will provide you with detailed instructions before your cardioversion, but here are answers to some common questions at Cleveland Clinic.
+Your healthcare team will give you detailed instructions before your cardioversion.

-Please make plans to have someone come with you to drive you home.
-You will not be able to drive for 24 hours after the procedure.
+You’ll need to make plans to have someone come with you to drive you home.
+You won’t be able to drive for 24 hours after your procedure.

-Unless your doctor or nurse tells you otherwise, take all other regular medications as scheduled.
-Please take your medications with small sips of water on the day of your cardioversion.
+Unless your provider tells you otherwise, take all other regular medications as scheduled.
+Take them with small sips of water on the day of your cardioversion.

 Can I eat before the procedure?

 Eat a normal meal the evening before your procedure.
 DO NOT eat, drink or chew anything after midnight before your procedure.
 This includes gum, mints, water, etc.